espressif/esp-matter/docs/en/developing.rst

 2.4.5.1 Starting with device console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After you flash the controller example to the device, you can use `device console <./developing.html#device-console>`__ to commission and send commands to the end-device.
-All of the controller commands start with *matter esp controller*.
+Once you have flashed the controller example onto the device, you can use the `device console <./developing.html#device-console>`__ to commission the device and send commands to the end-device.
+All of the controller commands begin with the prefix ``matter esp controller``.

 2.4.5.2 Pairing commands
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The ``pairing`` command is used for commissioning the end-devices.
+The ``pairing`` commands are used for commissioning end-devices and are avaliable when the ``Enable matter commissioner`` option is enabled.
 Here are three standard pairing methods:

 - Onnetwork pairing.
-Before you execute this commissioning method, you should connect both controller and end-device to the same network and ensure the commissioning window of the end-device is opened.
-You can use the command ``matter esp wifi connect`` to complete this process.
-Then we can start the pairing.
+Prior to executing this commissioning method, it is necessary to connect both the controller and the end-device to the same network and ensure that the commissioning window of the end-device is open.
+To complete this process, you can use the command ``matter esp wifi connect``.
+After the devices are connected, the pairing process can be initiated.

    ::